open-dollar/od-contracts/README.md

 yarn propose --help
 ```

-The current list of governance operations that can be proposed:

-- Add Collateral: Adding a new collateral type to the system which can be borrowed against
-- Modify Parameters: Modify any parameters in a contract that inherits Modifiable.sol
-- Add Nitro Rewards: add rewards to the nitro pool.
-- ERC20 Transfer: transfer erc20 tokens from a target contract.
-- Update Delay: Update the time delay on the timelock controller contract.

 The input for the proposal is a json file in the "gov-inputs/[network]" folder.
 You can find basic templates in these folders.

-The input Json must have a correct "network" and "chainId" for the network you would like to make the proposal on.
+The input Json must have a correct "network" and "chainid" for the network you would like to make the proposal on.

 Contract addresses with the "_Address" suffix will be automatically added by the generation script.
 You can leave these empty.